Death of Cooper Harris: Appeal and dismissal of charges of murder and cruelty

 On January 18, 2022, the Supreme Court of Georgia, heard arguments for a new trial by Ross's lawyer Mitch Durham, who argued that the extensive evidence presented as to Ross's affairs and sex life were nonprobative and prejudicial.
 On June 22, 2022, in a 6–3 decision, the court agreed, finding that the evidence regarding Ross's sexual activities was "needlessly cumulative and prejudicial" and reversing the convictions on the murder and cruelty counts.
 The court's majority opinion said that the state had introduced "a substantial amount of evidence to lead the jury to answer a ... legally problematic question: what kind of man is [Ross]?"
 It held that the case should have been severed, such that there would have been separate trials for sex-crime charges and murder/cruelty charges.
 A dissenting opinion said that the state was "entitled to introduce, in detail, evidence of the nature, scope, and extent of the truly sinister motive it ascribed to [Ross]".

 On May 25, 2023, the murder and cruelty charges against Ross were dismissed.
 The convictions of felony attempt to commit sexual exploitation of children and dissemination of harmful material to minors remained.
-In a statement, Cobb County District Attorney Flynn Brody said that, after an eleven-month review, it determined that the Georgia Supreme Court's decision would prevent it from relying on "[c]rucial motive evidence", and, in light of that restriction, it had decided it would not retry Ross on the murder and cruelty charges.
+In a statement, Cobb County District Attorney Flynn Broady said that, after an eleven-month review, it determined that the Georgia Supreme Court's decision would prevent it from relying on "[c]rucial motive evidence", and, in light of that restriction, it had decided it would not retry Ross on the murder and cruelty charges.
 Ross's attorneys responded to the dismissal by characterizing it as a confirmation of Ross's innocence and disputing whether prosecution of parents such as Ross deters unintentional deaths, saying, "Charging a grieving parent for an unintentional memory failure does nothing to prevent the tragedy from happening to another.
 In fact, child fatalities from hot cars increased after Ross'[s] 2016 trial, the most widely reported hot car death case in history."

-In 2024, District Attorney Brody lost re-election as an incumbent to Sonya Allen.
+In 2024, District Attorney Broady lost re-election as an incumbent to Sonya Allen.
 Allen ran on a platform of denial of justice to Cobb County, citing the handling of the Harris murder case.

-In June 2024, Justin Ross Harris was released from the Macon State Prison and booked into the Cobb County jail to serve the remaining two years of his sentence.
+In June 2024, Justin Ross Harris was released from the Macon State Prison and booked into the Cobb County Jail to serve the remainder of his sentence.
+He completed his sentence on June 16, 2025, and was released from the county jail.